Table of contents

 How to Create an Admin

-command to create an admin in your application.
-Add the following code inside the manage.py
+Similar to the test command, you can add a create_admin command to create an admin in your application.
+Add the following code inside the manage.py file:

 import getpass